devsecfranklin/talk-hack-the-universe/shmoo_firetalks/PITCHME.md

 Note:

-- The image on the right shows
+- The image on the right shows typical uses of spectrum.
 - The bottom image shows the ability of a signal to penetrate the Earth's atmosphere. **transparency**
 - **Atmospheric Transparency** to different wavelengths of the Electromagnetic Spectrum